folio-org/folio-install/edge-modules.md

   }
 }
 ```
 In this configuration, nginx is listening on port 8000 which is an arbitrary unused port selected to listen for requests to edge APIs.
 The location `/oai` is based on the interface provided by the edge-oai-pmh module.
-Check the edge module's raml file to fine the correct interface to proxy.
+Check the edge module's raml file to find the correct interface to proxy.

 ## Test and cleanup
-Verify a valid response by constructing a request according to the edge modules documentation.
+Verify a valid response by constructing a request according to the edge module's documentation.
 For edge-oai-pmh for example:
 ```
 http://folio-snapshot-test.aws.indexdata.com:8000/oai?apikey=APIKEY&verb=Identify
 ```